-In the 2023-24 academic year, Stanford has 36 varsity sports-20 for women, 16 for men (sailing is a co-ed sport), and 43 club sports.
-In addition to its varsity sports, Stanford Athletics supports campus-wide physical education academic classes, fitness and wellness, aquatics, intramurals, adventure programming. gostanford.com; stanfordclubsports.com
+In the 2024-25 academic year, Stanford has 36 varsity sports-20 for women, 16 for men (sailing is a co-ed sport)- and 50 club sports.
+In addition to its varsity sports, Stanford Athletics supports campus-wide physical education academic classes, fitness and wellness, aquatics, intramurals and adventure programming. stanfordclubsports.com